 Examples of useful things you could offer include:

 - A free workshop – you can create an informative webinar presentation or hold a workshop on a topic that may be of high interest to your non-competing business’ customers; this is potentially a very compelling offer for the business you’re pitching because:

 - He gets to offer something extra for free to his customers without having to do any extra work and,

-- His customers appreciate the added value of the service or product he’s offering, which makes him look good.
+- His customers appreciate the added value of his service or product, making him look good.